remult/remult/docs/guide/tutorial-react.md

 ### Set all tasks as un/completed
 Let's add two buttons to the todo app: "Set all as completed" and "Set all as uncompleted".

-1. Add a `setAll` async function to the `AppComponent` class, which accepts a `completed` boolean argument and sets the value of the `completed` field of all the tasks accordingly.
+1. Add a `setAll` async function to the `App` function, which accepts a `completed` boolean argument and sets the value of the `completed` field of all the tasks accordingly.

-   *src/app/app.component.ts*
+   *src/App.tsx*
    ```ts
    async setAll(completed: boolean) {
      for await (const task of this.tasksRepo.iterate()) {